J-1 Visa Regional Director Jobs

 Does the two-year home residency requirement affect Regional Director J-1 participants?

 It can.
 The requirement applies based on your country of nationality or last permanent residence and whether your J-1 program was funded by your home government or the U.S. government, or falls under a skill-shortage category on the Exchange Visitor Skills List.
-If it applies, you must return home for two years before most other U.S. visa categories become available, including H-1B or immigrant visas.
+If it applies, you must return home for two years before most other U.S. visa categories become available, including H-1B visa or immigrant visas.